SurrealDB Docs Logo

 Cancelling a transaction

-The CANCEL TRANSACTION statement can be used to cancel a set of statements within a transaction, reverting or rolling back any data modification made within the transaction as a whole.
+The CANCEL statement can be used to cancel a set of statements within a transaction, reverting or rolling back any data modification made within the transaction as a whole.

 Cancelling a transaction